ucrcsedept/course-support/VSCode-Linux-File-System-and-Submission/VSCodeLinuxFileSystemAndSubmission.md

 * `g++ [target file(s)]` compiles a C++ source file, creating an executable with the name `a.out`.
     * `g++ -o [executable name] [target file(s)]` compiles a C++ source file, creating an executable with the name `[executable name]`.

 Now that you know these commands, can you use them to organize your server space?
-Try making a different directory for each lab you work on, so you can reference each one quickly.
+It is important to organize your server space into separate directories for separate assignments.
+For example, you will likely have many files named `main.cpp`, so you should organize your space now before you face conflicts later.
 If you already did one of your labs on the server, make a directory for it, and move the files in there using the commands above.

 > Note: Bash has a built in manual that shows you how to use a command and all the possible flags for it.
 You can use the `man` command (stands for manual), and do something like `man cd` in order to see the instructions for the `cd` command.
 You can also use the `--help` flag for most commands.
 Each command has a lot more power/capability than what we've gone over in this module, so if you want to learn more about what each command can do, you can refer to the manual.